 For thousands of years, human beings have consumed alcohol, and it has played a fundamental role in the development of human society and behaviour.
-Today, alcohol is perhaps the most widespread and most commonly consumed recreational substance on earth; however, it is also one of the most destructive, thanks to its significant addiction liability and to the role it plays in countless fatal accidents and criminal acts around the world.
+Today, alcohol is perhaps the most widespread and most commonly consumed recreational substance.
+However, it is also one of the most destructive, thanks to its significant addiction liability and to the role it plays in countless fatal accidents and criminal acts around the world.
 Ethanol is a specific type of alcohol; it is used in alcoholic drinks and is the “alcohol” we are consuming while drinking.
 Other alcohol types are toxic to us.

-Addiction is distinct from dependence (see below for the difference between the two) which is a physical phenomenon; however, the two are frequently closely connected, and alcohol addiction is almost invariably accompanied by alcohol dependence.
+Addiction is distinct from dependence which is a physical phenomenon; however, the two are frequently closely connected, and alcohol addiction is almost invariably accompanied by alcohol dependence.

 Alcohol addiction is a widespread and extremely damaging phenomenon, affecting many millions of people around the world and responsible for millions of deaths and a vast if unquantifiable social cost.

-The term “alcohol addiction” is often used interchangeably (and frequently incorrectly) with certain other words and phrases, some of which describe distinct (though related) aspects of the condition.
+The term “alcohol addiction” is often used interchangeably with certain other words and phrases, some of which describe distinct aspects of the condition.

-The word most frequently used by the general public to describe alcohol addiction, alcoholism is more correctly a broad term used to describe the repeated consumption of alcohol over time resulting in physical and/or mental health problems.
-Alcoholism itself is not a term with a precise medical definition, and most authorities strive to avoid using the term despite its establishment in common parlance.
-The most common lay interpretation of alcoholism would be the compulsive consumption of alcohol, to the detriment of the drinker, who is unable to stop drinking despite that detriment (in other words, alcohol addiction).
+The word most frequently used by the general public to describe alcohol addiction – alcoholism – is more correctly a broad term used to describe the repeated consumption of alcohol over time resulting in physical and/or mental health problems.
+The most common interpretation of alcoholism would be the compulsive consumption of alcohol, to the detriment of the drinker, who is unable to stop drinking despite that detriment (in other words, alcohol addiction).

 Alcohol dependence syndrome: